abeuscher/hie-of-one-static/src/content/index.md

 ## Demo

-Experience how our open-source EHR works for both patients and healthcare providers!
+Experience how our open-source EHR works for both patients and Clinicians !

 [Try the Demo](/demo/)